 Volunteers often express an interest in helping with the RSP but lack the necessary surveying experience or wildlife identification knowledge.
-In this instance, the Ecology Officer recommends courses to improve knowledge and skills.
-There may also be opportunities to attend group surveys as well as accompany experienced surveyors.
+In this instance, the Senior Ecology Officer recommends courses and local organised group survey events to improve knowledge and skills.